We believe that all parents and carers need to be trained in basic life support. This is also called CPR (cardio-pulmonary resuscitation).

 It is important to know about how best to position your baby when sleeping

 Smoking in Pregnancy and after the birth of baby can affect your baby in many ways

 Breastfeeding benefits mothers and babies in many different ways.
 In the UK exclusive breast feeding is recommended for around the first six months.
 The NHS recommends that breast feeding continues after the first six months alongside other foods.
 You can continue to breast feed for as long as you wish, ideally into your baby's 2nd year and beyond.
 The longer a baby is breast fed, the longer these benefits will last.

 Click on the link https://bit.ly/2TXboyW to see the NHS Parent Information Leaflet on the current pandemic.
 For STORK champions/trainers, follow local Trust Guidelines on infection control measures.

-Further Information - Coping with your crying baby
+ICON and Coping with your crying baby

 Click on these link to see more information about how to cope with your baby crying , and preventing head injury

 Once you have gone through this app with your health care worker, please ask for your certificate and leaflets on basic life support and choking.
 You can stick these on your fridge or in your baby album, for example.

 Stork has been well received by parents, carers and extended family members.
 Watch this video to see an example of how it helped a family.